artisin/gulpFast/README.md

 [![Build Status](https://travis-ci.org/artisin/goFast.svg?branch=master)](https://travis-ci.org/artisin/goFast)
 [![Dependency Status](https://gemnasium.com/artisin/goFast.svg)](https://gemnasium.com/artisin/goFast)
 ###Description
 This is a tailored build tool for front end development designed for speed and efficiency.
+I am still working on these docs, so hold on a min if that is what you are looking for.

 ###Usage
 _Note: This should all be pretty straight forward.
 If your confused on you might want to take a look at a beginner friendly build tool such as [Brunch](brunch.io)_